Shantanu2003-alt/ShantanuMishra-langgraph-MAT496/README.md

 I learned how to build a chain in LangGraph by combining chat messages, chat models and tools within a single workflow.
 I understood how messages store the full conversation and how tools let the model interact with external systems.
-I also learned how to use reducers like 'add_messages' to keep appending new messages during execution.
+I also learned how to use reducers like 'add_messages' to keep appending the new messages during execution.

 Changes: